There are two main types of Approvals in Fiscal Compliance:

 - In writing; and

-- Retained on file for the duration of UW’s Record Retention Schedule.
+- Retained on file for the duration of UW’s Records Retention Schedule.

 Approvals must be obtained prior to the expenditure being incurred or the activity taking place.
 If the approval is retroactive, the sponsor should be told, as part of the request for approval, that the approval is retroactive.